Updated On : January 17, 2023

 Most importantly, read the editorials carefully because they will help you improve your reading speed, which will aid you in the actual examination because CLAT requires a good reading speed.

-I'm very sure that after reading an editorial, you don't churn it in your head and form your own opinion on the subject, which is why you read an editorial like any other piece of information and forget about it after a while.
+Furthermore, editorials frequently contain essential information, so note it.
+I'm sure that after reading an editorial, you don't churn it in your head and form your own opinion on the subject, so you read an editorial like any other piece of information and forget about it after a while.

 To prevent this from happening, try this method: